I am an Associate Professor of Finance and Hillenbrand Family Faculty Fellow at Boston College.

 - The Cross-Section of Intraday and Overnight Returns | JFE, Internet Appendix

-- Well-known asset pricing anomalies exhibit strikingly different patterns in intraday average returns, which helps to understand what drives cross-sectional variation in stock returns
+- Patterns in intraday average returns of asset pricing anomalies shed light on what drives cross-sectional variation in stock returns

 - Slow-Moving Capital and Execution Costs: Evidence from a Major Trading Glitch | JFE, Internet Appendix with Pierre Collin-Dufresne and Mehmet Sağlam